FAQs

 How do I know if any of the "Potential Threats" are dangerous?

-Click on the linked filename, then click each numbered link above the file content box to highlight the suspect code.
+Click on the linked filename to examine it, then click each numbered link above the file content box to highlight the suspicious code.
 If you cannot tell whether or not the code is malicious just leave it alone or ask someone else to look at it for you.
-If you find that it is malicious please send me a copy of the file so that I can add it to the definitions file as a "Know Threats", then it can be automatically removed.
-If you want me to examine your files please consider making a donation.
+If you find that it is malicious please send me a copy of the file so that I can add it to my definition update as a “Know Threat”, then it can be automatically removed.

 What if the scan gets stuck part way through?

 First just leave it for a while.
 If there are a lot of files on your server it could take quite a while and could sometimes appear to not be moving along at all even if it really is working.
-If, after a while, it still seems really stuck then try the Complete Scan or try running the scan again.
-If it stops in the exact same place then you may want to try to figure out what file in that folder is causing it to hang or avoid scanning that folder all together.
-If you figure it out let me know what it was and I will try and make the program find it's own way around that problem.
+If it still seems stuck after a while then try running the scan again, be sure you try both the Complete Scan and the Quick scan.

 How did I get hacked in the first place?